dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 [![Migrate a Task](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-migrate-task.png)](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-migrate-task.png)

 In this example, the **stackoverflow** task has been successfully migrated.
 The task is immediately executed in the new environment after migration.
-If it succeeds normally, you can jump to the promition process to make the Node 8 version the default.
+If it succeeds normally, you can jump to the promotion process to make the Node 8 version the default.

 ## Testing a Slash Webtask